-Strategy of data synthesis The literature search will include publications from 01 January 2013 to 31 December 2023, covering both Chinese and English literature.
-Firstly, a preliminary search will be conducted in an English database (Pubmed) and the Chinese database (CNKI) to identify and supplement relevant search terms for the subject matter to ensure a comprehensive search.
-Secondly, databases of PubMed, EMBASE, Cochrane, Web of Science, CNKI, Wanfang, and CQVIP will be searched based on predefined search criteria.
-Additional search for conference abstracts in 2022 and 2023 will also be performed, as it is not included in the aforementioned databases .
-Thirdly, the reference list of the identified literature will be screened and supplemented.
-The retrieved references will be imported into the reference management webbased tool.
-EPPI reviewer, to consolidate references from different electronic databases and remove duplicate records.
+Strategy of data synthesis The literature search included publications from 01 January 2013 to 31 December 2023, covering both Chinese and English literature.
+Firstly, a preliminary search was conducted in an English database (Pubmed) and the Chinese database (CNKI) to identify and supplement relevant search terms for the subject matter to ensure a comprehensive search.
+Secondly, databases of PubMed, EMBASE, Cochrane, Web of Science, CNKI, Wanfang, and CQVIP were searched based on predefined search criteria.
+Additional search for conference abstracts in 2022 and 2023 was performed, as it was not included in the aforementioned databases.
+Thirdly, the reference list of the identified literature was screened and supplemented.
+The retrieved references were imported into the reference management web-based tool, EPPI reviewer, to consolidate references from different electronic databases and remove duplicate records.

 The keywords and MeSH terms of Alzheimer's disease used are Alzheimer and Alzheimer disease.
-To further confine the research population to eAD, the following keywords will be included: early, mild cognitive impairment, MCI, mild neurocognitive disorder, aMCI, amnestic mild cognitive impairment, early AD, mild AD, prodromal AD, pre-dementia, early dementia, Mild Dementia, mild cognitive dysfunction, mild cognitive decline, preclinical AD, subjective cognitive decline, subjective cognitive impairment, subtle cognitive impairment, possible AD, probable AD.
+To further confine the research population to eAD, the following keywords are included: early, mild cognitive impairment, MCI, mild neurocognitive disorder, aMCI, amnestic mild cognitive impairment, early AD, mild AD, prodromal AD, pre-dementia, early dementia, Mild Dementia, mild cognitive dysfunction, mild cognitive decline, preclinical AD, subjective cognitive decline, subjective cognitive impairment, subtle cognitive impairment, possible AD, probable AD.
 Keywords including China, Chinese, People's Republic of China, Republic of China, Hong Kong, Hongkong, Taiwan, Macau, and Macao were added as the scoping review will focus on eAD in Chinese population.
-Four English databases (PubMed, EMBASE, Cochrane, and Web of Science) and 3 Chinese databases (CNKI, Wanfang, and CQVIP) will be searched for peer-reviewed articles published between 01 January 2013 and 31 December 2023.
-For papers in Chinese, only articles published in high-quality journals will be considered (ie, Chinese Core Journals).
-Nonhuman studies and articles focusing on AD treatment using the keywords treatment, therapy, Huperzine, medicine, traditional Chinese medicine, pharmacy, acupuncture, lecanemab, animal, cellular, and vitro in the title and mouse, mice, rat, rats, rabbit, and rabbit in title/abstract will be excluded.
-Based on different databases searched, the keywords will be supplemented with appropriate thesaurus terms.
+Four English databases (PubMed, EMBASE, Cochrane, and Web of Science) and 3 Chinese databases (CNKI, Wanfang, and CQVIP) were searched for articles published between 01 January 2013 and 31 December 2023.
+For papers in Chinese, only articles published in high-quality journals are considered (ie. Chinese Core Journals).
+Non-human studies and articles focusing on AD treatment using the keywords treatment, therapy, Huperzine, medicine, traditional Chinese medicine, pharmacy, acupuncture, lecanemab, animal, cellular, and vitro in the title and mouse, mice, rat, rats, rabbit, and rabbit in title/abstract were excluded.
+Based on different databases searched, the keywords were supplemented with appropriate thesaurus terms.